vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 whirled in the (material) wheel, fashioned from (the elements of) Avidyū (nescience), Karma (acts), Vāsana (predispositions), Ruci (craving) and association with matter, meandering like a stream with neither beginning nor end, or like the never-ending process of 'seed and plant ';*** subject to the chequered conditions (or plights) (of life known as) gestation, birth, infancy, youth; waking, dream, sleep, trance, dotage, death; heaven (svarga), hell, etc.; suffering terribly in untold ways the three kinds of afflictions;"" and forfeiting the estate of God-bliss,-their rightful heritage.

-These (souls again) are of two classes: (1) Subject to Šāstra, and (2) Non-subject to Šāstra.
+These (souls again) are of two classes: (1) Subject to Śāstra, and (2) Non-subject to Śāstra.
 Among these, liability to Sastra pertain to those Bound (souls) who have the (moral) consciousness dependant on the several senses.
 Such is not the case with animals and stationary (creatures).
 The (souls) subject to Sastra are of two classes (again): coveters of material

 243 Bija-vyksha-nyaya; i. e. the never-ending recur- rence of plant from seed, and seed from plant.